poseidon/typhoon/docs/atomic/google-cloud.md

 # Google Cloud

 !!! danger
-    Typhoon for Fedora Atomic is very alpha.
+    Typhoon for Fedora Atomic is alpha.
 Fedora does not publish official images for Google Cloud so you must prepare them yourself.
-Some addons don't work yet.
 Expect rough edges and changes.

 In this tutorial, we'll create a Kubernetes v1.11.0 cluster on Google Compute Engine with Fedora Atomic.